chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 >
 > **Traveler:** Don't mention it...

-This is important, because unlike the other two Harbingers she mentioned in the previous line (Arlecchino and Sandrone), she mentioned Signora by her *real name*, Rosalyne.
+This is important, because unlike the other two Harbingers she mentioned (Arlecchino and Sandrone), she mentioned Signora by her *real name*, Rosalyne.
 You see, the Harbingers are usually introduced and referred to by their codenames, because that's what reinforces their role as the Harbingers, not as vulnerable human beings.
 Using her true name like this is a deliberate narrative reframing device, as it strips away the intimidating Harbinger persona and instead humanizes her as _the woman behind the mask_.
-Pair that with the pity-baiting tone, and it’s essentially Hoyo nudging the audience to empathize with her on a personal level, not just as a villain archetype.
+Also, notice how she still seems to be shaken by her death, as evidenced by her pausing and telling the MC to give her their hand before mentioning Rosalyne.
+That's a clear sign of pity-baiting, and it’s essentially Hoyo nudging the audience to empathize with her on a personal level, not just as a villain archetype.

 After the huge blunder they did with Signora, Hoyo seems to have developed a formula on how to turn "morally grey" characters into sympathetic, playable ones:
 1. **Antagonistic Introduction:** Each of these characters is first positioned as a threat or obstacle to the MC or their allies.
 At first, the player is meant to view them with suspicion or fear.